Ali-SWE/Ali-SWE/README.md

 Software Engineering Student.
 -----------------------------

-A developer like to learn new things and apply them to benefit the society
+A developer has a passion to learn new technical skills and apply them to benefit the society

 * 🌍  I'm based in Saudi Arabia
 * ✉️  You can contact me at [ali.y.alsaihati@gmail.com](mailto:ali.y.alsaihati@gmail.com)